Open-source connection router, rate limiter, and intelligent query cache.

-PgBouncer++ on steroids — 17 enterprise features in a single component.
+PgBouncer++ on steroids — 24 feature modules in a single component.

 HeliosProxy transforms HeliosDB into a production-ready platform with connection pooling, intelligent caching, rate limiting, and enterprise resilience — all in one component.